ZAMetzger/climatehealthNicaragua/README.md

 ![](Particulate1.jpg)

+The figure illustrates both the effects of climate change on particulate emmisions and the effects of particulate emmisions on health.

 ## Challenges
 Throughout the process of collecting, analyzing, and visualizing the data, I ran into many challenges.
 #### Data Collection